Akari Uemura

 Akari Uemura (植村 あかり, Uemura Akari) is a Japanese pop singer and idol pop singer signed to Hello!
 Project as a member of Japanese pop idol group Juice=Juice and Hello!
 Pro Kenshuusei.
 She was first introduced at the 2012 March Nama Tamago Show! concert.
 Her official nickname is Ārī (あーりー).

 Uemura is represented by Up-Front Promotion.

 Biography

 Uemura was recommended to Hello!
 Project by her aunt and was rejected in the third-order examinations of the 9th Morning Musume Audition.
 She later had a chance in her audition by taking dance lessons as a trainee in Osaka.
 Uemura was introduced at the Hello Puro Kenshuusei Happyoukai 2012: 3-tsuki no Nama Tamago Show! on 31 March 2012.
 In February 2013, she was chosen as a member of Juice=Juice.
+In June 2024, she graduated from both Juice=Juice and Hello!
+Project.

 Discography

 for Akari Uemura's releases with Juice=Juice, see Juice=Juice#Discography.